Keith Emerson

-During the 2000s, Emerson resumed his solo career, including touring with his own Keith Emerson Band featuring guitarist Marc Bonilla and collaborating with several orchestras.
+During the 2000s, Emerson resumed his solo career, including touring with his own Keith Emerson Band featuring guitarist Dave Kilminster, then replaced by Marc Bonilla, and collaborating with several orchestras.
 He reunited with ELP bandmate Greg Lake in 2010 for a duo tour, culminating in a one-off ELP reunion show in London to celebrate the band's 40th anniversary.
 Emerson's last album, The Three Fates Project, with Marc Bonilla and Terje Mikkelsen, was released in 2012.
-Emerson reportedly had depression and alcoholism, and in his later years developed nerve damage that hampered his playing, making him anxious about upcoming performances.
+Emerson reportedly suffered from depression, and since 1993 developed nerve damage that hampered his playing, making him anxious about upcoming performances.
 He died of a self-inflicted gunshot wound on 11 March 2016 at his home in Santa Monica, California.

-Emerson was widely regarded as one of the top keyboard players of the progressive rock era.
+Emerson is widely regarded as one of the greatest keyboard players of the progressive rock era.
 AllMusic describes Emerson as "perhaps the greatest, most technically accomplished keyboardist in rock history".
+In 2019, readers of Prog voted him the greatest keyboard player in progressive rock.